Balikas4/Rented/README.md

 ## Future Enhancements

 We are continuously working to enhance the Rented experience.
 Future updates may include:

-- **User Profiles:** Create profiles to share your renting experiences and connect with other users.

-- **Item Offers:** Leave offers and messages for user listtings you like.

 - **Expanded Catalog:** Regularly update our catalog with a wider range of items to meet diverse needs.